nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

   Therefore, the configuration of the region, access keys, etc. follows the AWS SDK ways.

   The above describes an example of how to set up an OS environment variable in Linux.
-  For more information, see the `AWS documentation (external site, English) <https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html>`_ .
+  For more information, see the `AWS documentation (external site) <https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html>`_ .

 Configuring the namespace
   .. code-block:: text